 Most of the memorably portrayed romantic relationships followed were from comics and movies.
 However, we certainly haven’t exhausted TV land yet.
 Here is another example that seemed almost spiritual because of how it got portrayed in a society unable to deal with its sexual nature openly.
 It has occurred to me since then if they had been made Mormons in these adventures, we would have seen an entirely different approach used to portray the show’s relationships.

-Moving right along we have a couple you might not expect in Willow and Tara from Buffy The Vampire Slayer (admit it, you were as addicted to the series as everyone else was).
+Moving right along, we have a couple you might not expect in Willow and Tara from Buffy The Vampire Slayer (admit it, you were as addicted to the series as everyone else was).
 Though for a long time the network didn’t allow Willow and Tara to kiss (there were a few candlelit workarounds thanks to Joss Whedon), their magical and highly erotic “sex” scene in season 6 was one of the best in the whole show (or in any show).
 It’s not magic that’s making that girl levitate.
-Along similar themes, although they weren’t romantically involved, there’s no denying the memorably amusing bromance in Almost Human’s couple of Karl Urban’s John Kennex and Michael Ealy’s Dorian, humorously pioneering new frontiers in science fiction relationships.
+Along with similar themes, although they weren’t romantically involved, there’s no denying the memorably amusing bromance in Almost Human’s couple of Karl Urban’s John Kennex and Michael Ealy’s Dorian, humorously pioneering new frontiers in science fiction relationships.

 Coming up on the end of this list, naturally, we saved the best for last.
 Due to limitations of time, space, and patience on my part, I am going to wrap things up with a few apparent and famous, I am sure, classics who bear a strong resemblance to each other in some ways.

 At its heart, this is one of the classic archetypal love stories told countless times throughout the ages.
 If you are lucky every time they get told again, you should feel something in the general area where your heart should be: if not, there may be something seriously wrong.
 Maybe it’s not too late to do something about it if you don’t feel a thing.
 Happy Valentines Day and MTFBWY.